redox-os/book/src/ch09-01-including-programs.md

 Hello, world!
 ```

-Note that the `helloworld` binary can be found in `/usr/bin` on Redox.
+Note that the `hello-world` binary can be found in `/usr/bin` on Redox.